eslazarev/pricehub/README.md

 # pricehub

 **pricehub** is a Python package for retrieving OHLC (Open-High-Low-Close) data across various brokers' APIs with a unified interface.

 It supports multiple markets, including spot and futures, and provides flexible timestamp inputs and a wide range of intervals.

+Effective trading begins with thorough data analysis, visualization, and backtesting.
+This package simplifies access to such data, providing a unified solution for retrieving OHLC information across various broker APIs.

 ## Key Features